jmandel/kiln/README.md

 ## Troubleshooting

+- **Port Already in Use**: If port 3000 is occupied, use `PORT=<number> bun dev` with an available port.
 - **No Terminology Results**: Ensure `bun run load-terminology` completed successfully.
 Check `./server/db/terminology.sqlite`.
 - **Validator Errors**: Verify Java 11+ is installed.
 Check server logs for Java issues.
+- **SLF4J Warnings**: The FHIR validator shows SLF4J logger warnings - these are harmless and can be ignored.
 - **Workflow Stuck**: Use "Clear Cache" in the dashboard to re-run steps.
 - **API Key Issues**: Confirm your LLM provider key is valid and has quota.
 - **LocalStorage Full**: Switch to IndexedDB (automatic fallback) or clear browser storage.
+- **Directory Navigation Issues**: Make sure you're in the correct directory for each step (root for frontend, `server/` for backend setup).

 ## Contributing